flowjs/flow.js/README.md

 Library follows simple file upload protocol, which can be easily implemented in any language.
 One of this protocol design goals is to make it simple for mobile and browser clients to use it.
 Server side just exposes common api, which can be easily adopted and used as public api.

 The library is designed to introduce fault-tolerance into the upload of large files through HTTP.
 This is done by splitting each file into small chunks.
 Then, whenever the upload of a chunk fails, uploading is retried until the procedure completes.
 This allows uploads to automatically resume uploading after a network connection is lost either locally or to the server.
 Additionally, it allows for users to pause, resume and even recover uploads without losing state because only the currently uploading chunks will be aborted, not the entire upload.

-Examples are available in the `examples/` folder.
-Please push your own as Markdown to help document the project.

 ## Contribution